Question: What should I include in my personal statement?

 Question: Do I need to know any computer programming languages?

 Answer: Depending on your project, you may be expected to know how to do some coding.
 Computer languages typically used for student projects include Python, Fortran, C++, Java, etc.

-Question: Can I apply if I am senior in a 5 year program?
+Question: Can I apply if I am a senior in a 5-year program?

 Question: Can I apply if I am deciding on a graduate school?

 Answer: The internship is only for enrolled students.

 Question: My major is not included in the list of eligible majors.
 Can I still apply?

 Answer: If your career interests, educational background, and experience are in line with NWS/NCEP’s mission and activities, then you may be eligible.

 Question: When will applicants be notified of the status of their application?